AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 keywords: [base font size, "62.5%", font size preferences, rem]
 categories: [css, typography, math, a11y]
 commentsId: 97
-lastUpdated: 2021-09-16
+lastUpdated: 2021-12-14
 isFeatured: true
 thumbnail:
   url: https://images.unsplash.com/photo-1624558347497-df07e0096f5a?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxzZWFyY2h8MXx8bWFnbmlmeWluZyUyMGdsYXNzJTIwYm9va3xlbnwwfHwwfHw%3D&auto=format&fit=crop&w=1600&h=900&q=60
 ---

 In CSS, there are lots of different units that can be used to size elements on a page—`px`, `vw`, `ch`, `em`, `rem`, and [far too many others](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) to list here.
-Of all these units, `rem` happens to be the most reliable for sizing elements responsively, allowing you to scale your UI with the browser's base font size and to respect user preferences for accessibility.
-Let's understand why `rem` is the ideal unit for font size and how setting the base font size to `62.5%` can make our lives easier while also honoring user preferences.
+Of all these units, `rem` is the most reliable for font sizing, allowing you to scale your UI responsively while also respecting users' font size preferences for accessibility.
+Let's understand why `rem` is the ideal unit for font size and how setting the root font size to `62.5%` can make our lives easier.

 {% include toc.md %}